cginfinity/ignite-docs-v2/docs/getting-started/what-is-ignite.md

 ---
 id: what-is-ignite
-title: What Is Ignite
+title: What is Ignite
-sidebar_label: What Is Ignite
+sidebar_label: What is Ignite
 ---

 ## About Ignite